-As a senior staff member, you have a responsibility to lead and support a culture of proactive gambling harm minimisation.
+You have a responsibility to lead and support a culture of proactive gambling harm minimisation.

-Remember that being 'proactive' means taking action to create a particular situation, rather than just waiting for things to happen and then responding afterwards.
-So you are responsible for creating a culture where action is taken to minimise gambling harm, rather than just responding to issues when they arise.
+Remember that being 'proactive' means taking action to create a particular situation, rather than just waiting for things to happen, and then responding afterwards.
+You are responsible for creating a culture where action is taken to minimise gambling harm, rather than just responding to issues when they arise.